dkandalov/ijkl-shortcuts-plugin/readme.md

 ## Why these shortcuts?

-Because arrows are located too far from letter and it takes too much effort to move your wrists.
+Because arrows are located too far from letters and it takes too much effort to move wrists.

+When touch typing you would normally position your index fingers on letters `f` and `j`.
+The problem is that writing/editing code is never linear and requires navigating around the code.
+This makes you to move right hand from `j` letter to arrows and takes a lot of effort.

+With `alt-ijkl` shortcuts you won't need to use arrow again.

+Another problem with arrow navigation is that left/right arrows jump only one character at a time.
+You can use `ctrl-left/right` (or `alt-left/right` on OSX) to jump between words.
+This is more useful and, arguably, should be default navigation for arrows.
+That's why in `alt-jl` moves caret to previous/next word.
+Single character navigation is still useful sometimes, so it's mapped to `alt-nm`.
+There is no particular reason for these letters except that they are located not too far from `ijkl`.

+It's also extremely useful to navigate to start/end of line.
+So the navigation to line start/end is mapped as close to `ijkl` as possible to `alt-u` and `alt-o`.
+Navigate to start of line is `alt-u` because `u` is close to `j` and essentially also means moving caret left and `alt-o` is end of line because it's about moving right (there is an implicit assumption here that you're coding in English which is written left to right;
+if you're writing code in some other language, you might need to review your life choices).

 ## Conflicts with existing keymaps
+TBD

 ## OSX Caveats

-There are couple issues when using alt+IJKL shortcuts with built-in OSX keyboard layouts:
+There are couple issues when using alt-ijkl shortcuts with built-in OSX keyboard layouts:
-1. dead keys cannot be used as IDE shortcuts (e.g. `alt+i` in US layout)
+1. dead keys cannot be used as IDE shortcuts (e.g. `alt-i` in US layout)
-2. if `alt+ik` are mapped to some character, then `Navigate to Class` action handles `alt+ik` shortcuts as both navigation up/down and entering a character.
+2. if `alt-ik` are mapped to some character, then `Navigate to Class` action handles `alt-ik` shortcuts as both navigation up/down and entering a character.
-3. keys with certain output, when held down, trigger IDE action only once (e.g. `alt+i` with 'ˆ' output in US layout).
+3. keys with certain output, when held down, trigger IDE action only once (e.g. `alt-i` with 'ˆ' output in US layout).

-The first two issues can be solved by adding keyboard input source which doesn't have dead keys and doesn't output characters for `alt+ijkl` shortcuts.
+The first two issues can be solved by adding keyboard input source which doesn't have dead keys and doesn't output characters for `alt-ijkl` shortcuts.
 See section below.

 To solve the third issue you can disable sticky keys feature by executing in shell